-From the point of view of linguistic development and hence historical layers of the texts, we will distinguish between two types (see also the problem of relative chronology in § III.1.1).
-First, the Mantra Language, that is the mantra sections of the Saṃhitās (here we will consider especially the YV-mantra) and eventually the mantras of the Brāhmaṇas which are to be considered anyway later ones and, as we will see, always tracing back to the cognate Saṃhitā’s text, therefore they just stand as a sub-level of the first one.
+From the point of view of linguistic development and hence historical layers of the texts, I distinguish between two types (see also the problem of relative chronology in § III.1.1).
+First, the Mantra Language, that is the mantra sections of the Saṃhitās (here we will consider especially the YV-mantra) and eventually the mantras of the Brāhmaṇas which are to be considered later ones in any case and, as we will see, always tracing back to the cognate Saṃhitā’s text, therefore they just stand as a sub-level of the first one.
 A second clear level is that of the prose passages, where we have the expository prose of the Yajurveda Saṃhitā texts, which already belong to the later linguistic level as that of the mantras and the prose passages of the Brāhmaṇa texts themselves, which of course represent a further development.

 Mantra Language: